SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 Given the proliferation of cloud-based GPUs, it is possible and arguably more cost-effective in the long-run to make use of cloud-hosted developer workstations.
 The challenge with cloud-hosted developer workstations is that the developer workflow and experience are often degraded by latency.
 Further, even under the best circumstances latency can be created by resource contention, traffic, and outages.

 Latency essentially knocks developers out of the zone, which impacts productivity (business concern) and psychological flow (developer concern).
 Accordingly, a dedicated, on-premises developer workstation is recommended for reasons of productivity and enjoyment.
-There are fundamentally three options for providing a developer workstation:
+There are fundamentally four options for providing a developer workstation:

+- Workstation (self-built or OEM) with a Jetson Nano from Nvidia or similar external device (least expensive but can be limiting unless using a high-end workstation);
-- Self-built workstation (least expensive but restricted to consumer hardware and requires the developer to build the workstation);
+- Self-built workstation (highly customisable, cost-controllable, but requires technical skill and time to build);
 - OEM-built workstation by Dell or similar (more expensive but with access to high-end hardware and no need to build the workstation); and
-- Specialist OEM-built workstation by Puget Systems or similar (most expensive but with access to the highest-end components and need to build the workstation).
+- Specialist OEM-built workstation by Puget Systems or similar (most expensive but with access to the highest-end components and no need to build the workstation).

 Given that OEMs like Dell and Puget Systems will provide guidance on hardware selection, this guide focuses on the self-built workstation option.
 There are fundamentally four workloads to consider when building a workstation: